attack68/rateslib/docs/source/u_splines.rst

 Simultaneous sensitivities to extraneous variables
 ---------------------------------------------------

-The following example is more general and demonstrates the power of having a spline interpolator functions whose derivatives are fully integrated into the toolset.
-This is one of the advantageous of adopting forward mode derivatives in dual numbers.
+The following example is more general and demonstrates the power of having spline interpolator functions whose derivatives are fully integrated into the toolset.
+This is one of the advantages of adopting forward mode derivatives with dual numbers.

 Suppose now that everything is sensitive to an extraneous variable, say *z*.
 The sensitivies of each element to *z* are constructed as below: